 So you’ve booked yourself onto the ISTQB foundation course with your nearest provider.
 You may want to go completely rogue and go into your course and subsequent exam blind.
 If so, good luck to you.
 However for the ones that would like to do a bit of preparation beforehand, here are a few pointers that will hopefully lead you on your path to glory and help you pass your ISTQB exam.

 Mock Exam Papers

 How do I improve, you ask?
 Well look no further because here are a few places we can pick up some old mock papers in different formats.
-Google app store has plenty of resources with decent reviews for Android ISTQB Test Mentor, which is a quick and easy way to complete your first test, as is ISTQB Exam Preparation on the App Store.
+Google app store has plenty of resources with decent reviews for Android ISTQB Test Mentor, which is a quick and easy way to complete your first test.
 There are many others to search for too, so simply type in ISTQB and pick your app.

 It can be a good idea to assess your current knowledge level before you begin your course so a baseline can be set.
 A suggestion would be to actually do a mock exam paper without any revision.
 Don’t worry about how long it takes you at this stage but just see if you can understand the question and the multiple choice answers being given.
 Simply give it a shot and then mark it and see what your result is.
 At this stage it won’t give much of an insight, especially if this is a first attempt but don’t worry about the result at this point because your improvement starts from here.

 Alternatively if you despise trees, and paper based is the way forward for you, there are many mock exams you can pick up.
 At ISTQB Exam Certification, there are fifteen to be precise, and on ISTQB itself, you’ll find a couple.
 Many more can be found with simple Google searches of ‘mock ISTQB exam papers’.